serbanghita/PHP-Testing-Starter/README.md

  * [Running the first test](#running-the-first-test)

 **Chapter 2** - _Start testing/Show me the code!_ (Bogdan)
- * Testing by stubbing methods
+ * Testing using test doubles
  * Methods of mocking
     * With PHPUnit (Serban/Bogdan)
     * With `extends` via fixtures